-Research and Development ("R&D") expenses include internal R&D activities, external Contract Research Organization ("CRO") activities, and other activities.
-Internal R&D activity expenses include facility overhead, equipment and facility maintenance and repairs, laboratory supplies, pre-clinical laboratory experiments, depreciation, salaries, benefits, and incentive compensation expenses.
+Research and Development ("R&D") expenses include internal R&D activities, external Contract Research Organization ("CRO") services and their clinical research sites, and other activities.
+Internal R&D activity expenses include facility overhead, equipment and facility maintenance and repairs, laboratory supplies, pre-clinical laboratory experiments, depreciation, salaries, benefits, and share-based compensation expenses.
 CRO activity expenses include preclinical laboratory experiments and clinical trial studies.
-Other activity expenses include clinical trial studies, regulatory consulting, and regulatory legal counsel.
+Other activity expenses include regulatory consulting, and regulatory legal counsel.
 Internal R&D activities and other activity expenses are charged to operations as incurred.
-We make payments to the CRO's based on agreed upon terms and may include payments in advance of the study starting date.
-We review and accrue CRO expenses and clinical trial study expenses based on work performed and rely on estimates of those costs applicable to the stage of completion of a study as provided by the CRO.
+We make payments to the CRO's based on agreed upon terms and may include payments in advance of a study starting date.
+We review and accrue CRO expenses and clinical trial study expenses based on services performed and rely on estimates of those costs applicable to the stage of completion of a study as provided by the CRO.
 Accrued CRO costs are subject to revisions as such studies progress to completion.
 Revisions are charged to expense in the period in which the facts that give rise to the revision become known.
-Advance payments are amortized to expense based on work performed.
-The Company has entered into several CRO clinical trial agreements pursuant to which these unfunded CRO commitments were \$0.3 million at June 30, 2010 and are expected to be incurred as subjects are enrolled and progress through the clinical studies.
+The Company has entered into several cancelable CRO arrangements and at September 30, 2010 our obligations under these arrangements was approximately \$0.5 million for services to be incurred as subjects are enrolled and progress through the studies.